adent11/WindCapstone/README.md

 * Laser cut acrylic plate to find tolerance for holes for leg mounts - will be used in future to make legs
 <img src="Media/LegPlate.jpg" width="300px" height="400" />  <br/>
 * Tested how accurately we can land the drone, found that we can consistently land within an 18" square
-* Thought through how our docking will work, we will now prototype a system where the drone will have four legs which will be guided into place by four funnesl, alligning the drone
+* Thought through how our docking will work, we will now prototype a system where the drone will have four legs which will be guided into place by four funnels, alligning the drone

 ### Week of 12.5.22
 * Printed out drone legs and attached them: <br/>